JanIIISobieski/GitFundamentals/README.md

 5. PyCharm and Spyder will be the python compilers of choice
 6. Used [git essentials] course on Lynda for python
 7. Course from above covered branching and merging as well
-8. Still having trouble accessing Slack
+8. Successfully accessed git and python channels on Slack
 9. Complete
    Created README.md and committed it
    Edited README.md